 1. SEE & BE SEEN.
 With direct connections to the main venues of Cobo Center and the Detroit Marriott Renaissance Center hotel, everyone who rides has an opportunity to show creativity.
 With heated trains and arrival times approximately every four minutes, there’s little need to cover up (but be practical – if going outside, consider warm outerwear).
 For our regular passengers, please note that the additional patrons will fill up the trains almost non-stop, but for some crowding and great visuals, the personalities of this happy group will reward your patience.
 Also: November 2 is the first evening– which is free and open to the public.

 2. DPM PASSES ARE THE GIFT THAT KEEPS ON GIVING.
 Take unlimited People Mover rides for the one low price of $5, pass holders just swipe and go…and go and go.
 Working with Youmacon for the last few years has made it possible to offer these passes in person in the registration area.
 So, if you don’t order online, or can’t ask someone where they bought it – you can get one, no worries.
-The sales schedule is posted below, or follow us on Twitter @detpeoplemover.
+The sales schedule is posted above, or follow us on Twitter @detpeoplemover.